She’s only this version of herself for a little while longer

 Senior Portrait Photographer | Merrimack Valley & North Shore

 Most senior photos don't age well.
-Here's why.
+Here's the thing nobody tells you.

 Everything is planned so she can just be herself.